Adaezy-cyber/ICDFA_ASSIGNMENTS/GRC102_Week2_Practical_Lab/nexustech-security-policy-overhaul/evidence/02-acceptable-use-policy/acceptable-use-policy.md

 This policy applies to all NexusTech employees, contractors, consultants, interns, and other authorised users who access NexusTech systems, devices, networks, applications, or information.

-It applies to company-owned and authorised personally owned devices when they are used to access NexusTech resources.
+It also applies to company-owned and authorised personally owned devices when they are used to access NexusTech resources.

 ## 3. Acceptable Use